tisfeng/Raycast-Easydict/README.md

-# Easydict

-A Raycast Extension, Easy and elegant to look up words or translate text, especially optimized for English and Chinese words.

-## What is Easydict ?
+## What is Easydict?

-Easydict is an Easy Dictionary, for looking up words or translate text in an easy way.
-Use it out of the box, automatically recognize the input text language, and support 23 translation languages with the help of Youdao, Baidu and Caiyun translation API.
+`Easydict` is an easy dictionary, for looking up words or translate text in an easy way.
+Use it out of the box, automatically recognize the input text language, support 23 translation languages with the help of Youdao, Baidu and Caiyun translation API.

 ![log](https://cdn.jsdelivr.net/gh/tisfeng/ImageBed@main/uPic/log.png)

 ## Features

-- [x] Out of the box，Easy to look up words or translate text.
+- [x] Out of the box, easy to look up words or translate text.
-- [x] Beautiful and practical UI, and friendly UI interaction and prompts.
+- [x] Beautiful and practical UI, friendly UI interaction and prompts.
 - [x] Automatically recognize the language type of your input text and translate it into the preferred language.
 - [x] Provide word rich query information, including basic translation, pronunciation, parts of speech, forms and tenses, web translations and web phrases.
 - [x] Show the types of exams that include the word, such as CET-4 and CET-6, TOEFL, IELTS, etc.